Stefouch/sebedius-yearzero-discord-bot/README.md

 # Available Commands

 Commands are triggered with the prefix `!`.
 This prefix can be configured for your server.
-Most of the commands can be executed from channels and privately through DMs.
+The commands can be executed from channels and some of them privately through DMs.

 #### Vocabulary